Julioxfiles/git-commands/README.md

 ```

 Note: When working with others, you shoud never push the main local branch to the remote repository.
-When the pull request succeeds, then you may want to delete your new-feature local branch.
+When your pull request succeeds, then you may want to delete your new-feature local branch.

 ## Working alone.